-I really, truly don’t understand ‘cultivation.’
-We are in the business of saving, changing, and impacting lives.
-If you can help people understand your impact then it’s really not about cultivation; it’s about asking whether or not they want to help you with your cause.
+I really, truly don’t understand ‘cultivation’.
+We are in the business of saving, changing and impacting lives.
+If you can help someone understand your impact then it’s really not about cultivation; it’s about asking whether or not they want to help you with your cause.

-I use a simple story to emphasize my point.
+I always reduce this to a simple story in order to emphasize my point.
 Imagine that you and your prospect were walking around a lake and came upon a drowning child.
 What would that prospect do?
-It’s likely she would jump in, fully committed to save the life of the child (so would you).
+It’s likely she would jump in with full commitment to save the life of the child (so would you).
 I can’t imagine a scenario where you would first try to spend years getting this person interested in saving children (read: cultivation).

 If you can communicate the impact, the income will follow.
 If you can communicate the impact, you can ask for any amount of money on the first (sometimes second) visit.
 The challenge, again, is that we struggle with our message.
 Or, we might even have the message, but we’re not out visiting with people, one-on-one, to share the message and present the opportunity for them to help (save the child – as it were).

 People come from all over the world to the For Impact Boot Camp because they need more money.
-In order to address that, we spend almost half of the Camp talking about HOW to COMMUNICATE the IMPACT.
-It’s all about communication, and it’s why attendees have success when leaving.
+In order to do that we spend almost half of the Camp talking about HOW to COMMUNICATE the IMPACT.communication and why attendees have success when leaving.
 They have the ability to communicate their impact in such a way that it is as clear as saving a drowning child.